 Access to Higher Education

-MEng & BEng: 30D, 15M at Level 3, including 15 credits in Maths modules and 15 credits in Chemistry and/or Physics based modules
+MEng & BEng: 60 credits overall including 30D, 15M at Level 3, including 15 credits in Maths modules and 15 credits in Chemistry and/or Physics based modules

 BTEC (Engineering or Applied Science)